huiyee1/malaysia-law-knowledge-assistant/README.md

-# Malaysia Law Assistant
+# Malaysia Law Knowledge Assistant

 A retrieval-augmented chatbot over Malaysian federal legislation.
 It answers questions by reading the statute book — citing the Act and section every time, and declining when the answer isn't in the corpus.
+It is a learning tool for Malaysia law.

 ![The assistant answering a question about the Anti-Bully Act 2026](chatbot_screenshot.png)